top of page

 Age Impact: The woman's age (or egg donor's age) is the most significant factor affecting ICSI fertility outcomes:

-It's worth noting that while ICSI treatment improves fertilisation rates in cases of male factor infertility, it doesn't necessarily increase live birth rates compared to conventional IVF when used for non-male factor indications.
+While ICSI is effective at improving fertilisation rates in cases of male factor infertility, evidence indicates that its use does not consistently result in higher live birth rates compared with conventional IVF when applied to non-male factor indications.

 ICSI has evolved well beyond its original purpose of addressing male factor infertility.
 Today, intracytoplasmic sperm injection serves several advanced reproductive scenarios: